picusGitHub/Chirpy/docs/source/index.rst

 ..
-Tweedly documentation master file, created by sphinx-quickstart on Thu Dec  3 16:59:36 2015.
+Twirly documentation master file, created by sphinx-quickstart on Thu Dec  3 16:59:36 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Tweedly's documentation!
+Twirly's documentation!
 ====================================

 Contents: